happo/happo.io/README.md

 ### Storybook

 The Happo plugin for [Storybook](https://storybook.js.org/) will automatically turn your stories into Happo examples.
+See https://github.com/enduire/happo-plugin-storybook.

 ```bash
 npm install --save-dev happo-plugin-storybook